 The venue monitors its progress carefully, with an in-depth sustainability report being produced each year to measure its year-on-year reduction in carbon emissions.
 If you opt for a gala dinner in this stunning venue, not only will you be surrounded by some of the nation’s greatest treasures, but by some of the most sustainable practices in the country.

 At Stationers’ Hall, it’s not only the venue and its suppliers that are held to high sustainability standards; the venue even has a ‘Responsible Visitors Guide’ so everyone’s involved!
 The team are currently completing the Green Tourism accreditation, and is well on their way to achieving it, having implemented low-flow toilets and taps, a full recycling system, and proximity-activated lighting to reduce energy waste.

 And their unique selling point?
 The venue has a beautiful garden for guests to enjoy, which also has a pollinator section to attract bees!
 A nature sanctuary in the heart of London; if that’s not a draw for gala dinners, we don’t know what is!

 Location: St Paul's

 Capacity: 205 dining

-Found the green gala dinner venue of your dreams?
+Discovered the eco-friendly gala dinner venue of your dreams?
 Don't leave it too late to bring the venue to the table - enquire now to book your event in one of these top spots.
-Still looking for the perfect sustainable gala dinner venue?
-Check out more options for your event below.
+If you're still on the hunt for the ideal sustainable gala dinner venue, explore additional options for your event below.

 And if you could use some more guidance on minimising your event, you'll find plenty of resources to help you on your way in our Sustainability Hub.